pangeacyber/pangea-javascript/packages/react-mui-store-file-viewer/README.md

 - `defaultSortBy` (keyof ObjectStore.ObjectResponse, optional): Default property to sort the file viewer by.
 - `defaultVisibilityModel` (Record<string, boolean>, optional): Default visibility model for elements in the file viewer.
 - `defaultColumnOrder` (string[], optional): Default order of columns in the file viewer.
-- `PangeaDataGridProps` (Partial<PangeaDataGridProps<ObjectStore.ObjectResponse>>, optional): Customization options for the internal PangeaDataGrid component used by the StoreFileViewer.From @pangeacyber/react-mui-shared
+- `PangeaDataGridProps` (Partial<PangeaDataGridProps<ObjectStore.ObjectResponse>>, optional): Customization options for the internal PangeaDataGrid component used by the StoreFileViewer.
+From @pangeacyber/react-mui-shared.

 ## StoreProxyApiRef Interface